 To be successful in this industry, you need to take a look at the competition.
 New ideas and trends are frequently implemented in the restaurant space to attract customers, and everyone is working to keep their business going strong during this unprecedented time.

 To stay on top of constant changes, you’ll need to plan and execute an effective competitive intelligence strategy to stay in the game and retain your customer base.
 Competitive intelligence is already such a vital part of business that 41% of consumers “strongly agree” to the major role it plays in the organization’s success.

 With a software tool like ReviewTrackers, you can utilize the Competitors Report feature, which shows data comparing your brand against specific competitors.
 The data provided shows deeper insight into industry trends and market shifts to help you make actionable decisions about the future of your restaurant.

 The Benefits of A Great Restaurant Reputation Management

-Most searchers are looking to convert within 48 hours of their initial search, and a glowing reputation for your restaurant makes it easier for them to make a purchase decision.
+97% of people learn more about a local company online than anywhere else, and a glowing reputation for your restaurant makes it easier for them to make a purchase decision.

-Creating a positive reputation isn’t easy, especially in the competitive restaurant industry, but starting and improving on the four actions above can pay off in the long run with great reviews, more customers, and higher revenue.
+Creating a positive reputation isn’t easy, especially in the competitive restaurant industry, but getting started with the five steps mentioned above can pay off in the long run with great reviews, more customers, and higher revenue.